 HOW DO CATS CHOOSE WHO TO SLEEP WITH?

 It may be a bit upsetting when your cat, or at least you think he is your cat, goes and sleep with someone else instead of you.
-It is really upsetting, you have come home, and you are ready to cuddle; instead, you find your little furry friend cuddling with your husband, wife, or kids.
+But, it is really upsetting, you have come home, and you are ready to cuddle; instead, you find your little furry friend cuddling with your husband, wife, or kids.

 How do cats choose who to sleep with?

 If you have the time to bond with your cat and are not holding any grudge against you, they may consider you the safest place to lower their guard and sleep; they may even think that you will protect them in case of danger.

 Typically cats place their scent on you to claim you as their territory; cats do this by rubbing against you.
 So if your cat comes for petting, purring, or if you have interactions like play during the day, it means he is used to being around you.
 The chances are that your cat is most likely sleep on you rather than another person in the family.

 If you are the person that regularly feeds your cat and tends to his needs, your cat will start to associate you as the person that helps him to survive; he knows that you are a sort of cat mom and that you will not let him starve.
 Somehow cats understand who feeds them and where to go to get a treat.

 If you are the go-to person in the family for his food, he will associate you with a familiar figure, and the chances are that he may decide to come and sleep on you.

 If your cat used to play with you very often, he knows that you are a friendly person and that he can have fun around you without being hurt.
 Cats like to play; they need exercise and enrichment.
 So if you spend time with them playing, it makes your cat bond with you.

 Sometimes the way to a cat’s heart is through the stomach!
 So if sometimes you give your cat some treats and take the time to pet him while eating, the chances are that your cat will get used to you and start trusting you more and more.